Condo Board Elections in Ontario: Voting, Quorum, Training & Removal Explained

 In a 100-unit building, that means at least 51 votes in favour of removal, whether cast in person or by proxy at a properly convened meeting.
 This higher threshold protects directors from removal on the basis of a poorly attended meeting or a small vocal group of disgruntled owners.
 It also means that if an entire board genuinely needs to be replaced, the process requires real engagement and communication with the full ownership community.

-This is not legal advice, but generally speaking, under Ontario law, the meeting to remove a director must be properly requisitioned and noticed in accordance with the Condominium Act.
-The notice requirements and procedures for a requisitioned meeting differ from those for a regular AGM, and errors in this process can invalidate the outcome.
+This is not legal advice, but generally speaking, under Ontario law the meeting to remove a director must be properly requisitioned and noticed in accordance with the Condominium Act.
+The notice requirements and procedures for a requisitioned meeting differ from those for a regular AGM, and errors in this process can invalidate the outcome — which is why a poorly run removal attempt sometimes gets challenged as improper.

 Q: How many votes does it take to remove a condo director in Ontario?